bmaltais/kohya_ss/README.md

 - Added support for "Dataset Preparation" defaults via the config.toml file.
 - Added a field to allow for the input of extra accelerate launch arguments.
 - Added new caption tool from https://github.com/kainatquaderee

-### 2024/03/21 (v23.0.15)

-- Add support for toml dataset configuration fole to all trainers
-- Add new setup menu option to install Triton 2.1.0 for Windows
-- Add support for LyCORIS BOFT and DoRA and QLyCORIS options for LoHA, LoKr and LoCon
-- Fix issue with vae path validation
-- Other fixes

-### 2024/03/19 (v23.0.14)

-- Fix blip caption issue

-### 2024/03/19 (v23.0.13)

-- Fix issue with image samples.

-### 2024/03/16 (v23.0.12)

-#### New Features & Improvements

-- **Enhanced Logging and Tracking Capabilities**
-  - Added support for configuring advanced logging and tracking:
-    - `wandb_run_name`: Set a custom name for your Weights & Biases runs to easily identify and organize your experiments.
-    - `log_tracker_name` and `log_tracker_config`: Integrate custom logging trackers with your projects.
-Specify the tracker name and provide its configuration to enable detailed monitoring and logging of your runs.

-- **Custom Path Defaults**
-  - You can now specify custom paths more easily:
-    - Simply copy the `config example.toml` file located in the root directory of the repository to `config.toml`.
-    - Edit the `config.toml` file to adjust paths and settings according to your preferences.

-#### Software Updates

-- **sd-scripts updated to v0.8.5**
-  - **Bug Fixes:**
-    - Corrected an issue where the value of timestep embedding was incorrect during SDXL training.
-This fix ensures accurate training progress and results.
-    - Addressed a related inference issue with the generation script, improving the reliability of SDXL model outputs.
-  - **Note:** The exact impact of this bug is currently unknown, but it's recommended to update to v0.8.5 for anyone engaged in SDXL training to ensure optimal performance and results.

-- **Upgrade of `lycoris_lora` Python Module**
-  - Updated the `lycoris_lora` module to version 2.2.0.post3.
-This update may include bug fixes, performance improvements, and new features.

-#### Recommendations for Users

-- To benefit from the latest features and improvements, users are encouraged to update their installations and configurations accordingly.

-### 2024/03/13 (v23.0.11)

-- Increase icon size.
-- More setup fixes.